LucasDiogo96/LucasDiogo96/README.md

 ## Hi there!

+I'm Lucas Diogo, and here you'll find a little bit about me and a lot of cool code.

 - ✨ I'm a passionate .NET developer and software architect, data science and machine learning enthusiast.
 - ✨ Currently i work at [Neogrid](https://neogrid.com/)
 - ✨ like learning and experimenting with new technologies as they come.